fluxninja/aperture/docs/content/self-hosting/integrations/gateway/nginx.md

    ```

 4. Add the `access_by_lua_block` section under the `http` block of the Nginx
-   configuration to execute the Aperture check for all servers and locations
+   configuration to run the Aperture check for all servers and locations before
-   before the request is forwarded to upstream:
+   the request is forwarded to upstream:

    ```bash
    http {